atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 4 - Weeks 7-14/installation instructions/README.md

 ## 📚 Further Assistance

-If you encounter any issues or need more details, check the official [Docker installation guide](https://docs.docker.com/engine/install/) or contact us for support.
+If you encounter any issues or need more details, check the official [Docker installation guide](https://docs.docker.com/engine/install/) or contact Adriana Tomic for support.

 Happy analyzing with PANDORA! 🎉